nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **<ins>When in the main window**

 Archives the specified contact(s) from the contacts list.<br>
-Archived contact(s) will be less visible and moved to the bottom of the list.
+Archived contact(s) will be less visible (greyed out) and moved to the bottom of the list.

 Format: `archive [INDEXES]...`